tianhao-ai/Detecting-Machine-Generated-Text-COMP90051-2023S1-Project-1/README.md

 * `transformer-comp90051.ipynb`: This notebook utilises the Transformer to detect the LLM-generated text.

 # Exploratory data analysis
-At the beginning here is the most important found in the data:
+Here is the most important found in the data:
 Domain   | Machine Instances | Human Instances |
 --- | --- | --- |
 domain 1 | 3,500 | 122,000 |